nairuzabulhul/BackIT/README.md

 - [x] Creat a menu for the tasks that asks users to choose what to back up

-- [x] Compress backup files to zipfile
+- [x] Compress backup files to a zipfile

 - [x] List all the drives on the host machine

 - [ ] Extract zipfiles

-- [ ] Send zipfile by Email, Google Drive or DropBox
+- [ ] Send the zipfiles by Email, Google Drive or DropBox

-- [ ] Print meaningul messages for the user
+- [ ] Print meaninful error messages for the user

 - [ ] Send the file to trash when the user choose to delete

-- [x] Send you a text message when the back is done
+- [x] Send the user a text message when the backup is done

-- [ ] Add Date and time for the python script to execute
+- [ ] Add Date and time for the python script to execute -- Secheduling

 - [ ] Clean up and optimize the program